gSchool/pixel-art-maker/README.md

 ### Deployment

-Read over the following articles on how to deploy this web site to Surge.
+Read over the following articles on the Surge platform and then deploy your website to Surge.

 - [Getting started with Surge](http://surge.sh/help/getting-started-with-surge)
 - [Remembering a domain](http://surge.sh/help/remembering-a-domain)